 Specialized Investigators’ Basic Course Waiver Process

-Completion of the Specialized Investigators’ Basic Course Waiver process is an option for meeting California's Specialized Investigators’ Basic Course training requirement for out-of-state or federal criminal investigator applicants.
-The Specialized Investigators’ Basic Course is the training requirement for welfare fraud investigators or inspectors, and designated state and county criminal investigators identified in the Penal Code.
+Out-of-state or federal criminal investigator applicants may meet California's Specialized Investigators’ Basic Course training requirement by completing the Specialized Investigators’ Basic Course Waiver process.
+The Specialized Investigators’ Basic Course (SIBC) is the training requirement for welfare fraud investigators/inspectors, and designated state and county criminal investigators identified in the Penal Code.
 Each application is evaluated on a case-by-case basis.
+Not all federal officers or FLETC-trained applicants will be accepted for the waiver process.

 Step 1: Application/Self-Assessment

-• the legislatively mandated training subjects and hours included in the Specialized Investigators’ Basic Course, as identified in the self-assessment worksheet.
+- The legislatively mandated training subjects included in the SIBC, as identified in the self-assessment worksheet (see page 9 of the application)

 Step 2: POST Training Evaluation